vodiylik/pytranslatebot/README.md

 # pytranslatebot

-Sample Python Google Translate bot for Telegram
+Sample bot for translating uz2eng and eng2uz via Google Translate written in Python

 # How to run?